Horticulture/Arboriculture/Landscape/Organic Farming (HOR)

 Overview of landscape design features that will benefit the natural environment, provide habitat for wildlife and require minimal inputs of energy, water and other materials.
 Includes basic design concepts, design terminology and techniques, as well as ideas for marketing of sustainable designs.

-Study of herb plant propagation and garden use.
-Identification of herbs, parts of the plant, garden culture, planning, site requirements and care of plants are covered.
+Study of herb propagation, growing, and use.
+Identification of herbs, planning, site requirements and care of plants are covered.
+Learn how to plan for garden, small-scale, and larger farm production.

 Instruction in making herbal teas, skin lotion, tincture, infused oil, vinegar, spritzers and herbal mixes.
 Instruction includes the use of specific ingredients, methods for effective usage and storage, and their importance.